Careers360 Logo

 Monera: Definition, Classification, Characteristics, Structure, Examples

-The Monera is a unicellular prokaryotic organism comprising, but mainly consisting of, bacteria and archaea.
-If viewed down the microscopic level, it seems to have no true nucleus but as well as other membrane-bound organelles.
+Definition of Monera: The Monera is a unicellular prokaryotic organism comprising, but mainly consisting of, bacteria and archaea.
+If viewed using a microscope, it seems to have no true nucleus, unlike other membrane-bound organelles.
+The organisms of Kingdom Monerans divide through binary fission and can live in various environments, from soil and water to extreme conditions.
+Monera is a topic in the chapter Biological Classification in Biology.

 The five kingdoms of biological classification include Monera.
 It comprises unicellular and prokaryotic organisms.
+They can be either unicellular or multicellular.
 These are organisms with no true nuclei or membrane-bound organelles, a characteristic that demarcates them from the eukaryotic cells.
 Monera has a wide range of diversity in terms of shape and metabolic types.
 Since monera are found in almost all environments, they range from deep oceans to extreme hot springs.

 The significance of studying the Monera organisms is that these microbes play very important roles almost in all ecological and biological operations that range from nutrient cycling, and decomposition to nitrogen fixation.
 They are, additionally, with high importance in medicine, agriculture, and industry whereby it spans antibiotic production to genetic engineering.
 They also offer knowledge helpful for the control of infectious diseases and new biotechnological developments.